Create your own ecommerce website and start selling successfully with ShopWired today

 Shopify Experts

 Shopify don't provide a service to help you customise your theme, install and configure apps or grow your business so you will need to find a so-called Shopify Expert for assistance with this type of work if you need it.
+Most business owners who are just starting out usually need help with at least a few aspects of running a business on Shopify.

 You can find an expert through the Shopify Experts Directory, create a job and wait for quotes to come in.
 The support Shopify provide outside basic functionality of their platform is very limited, so you'll find that you need to use a Shopify Expert quite often, particularly for anything more than just basic customisations or changes to your website.